Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-native-face-detector-api.md

 Now we should be able to use this face detection as well.

-The end result for today will be to detect faces in a picture, as you can see in the image below.
+The result for today will be to detect faces in a picture, as seen in the image below.

 ![JavaScript face detection](https://cdn.hashnode.com/res/hashnode/image/upload/v1619508585879/vusXmX0lj.png)

 ## Using the Face Detector API

-In general use, the face detector is pretty easy.
+In general use, the face detector is pretty straightforward.

 We can create a new detector like this: